jeraldrich/blog/docs/python_go_future.rst

 Instead of thinking about all the different types of cars a vehicle can be, design your vehicle so it can be easily used in ways you didn't think of - such as a bike.
 Instead of defining a base class with an engine and what your idea of 'vehicle' means, design 'vehicle' to mean a collection of individual parts assembled together that serve a specific purpose.

-Design 'engine' as a method to propel an object forward, rather than a combustable motor that works only in a specific type of vehicle.
+Design 'engine' as a method to propel an object forward, rather than a combustable motor.

 This forces you to design methods and functionality so that your methods do one and one thing only.